 There are different ways to create newsletters using technology tools.
 Take a moment to decide on your goals for your next newsletter.
 Do you want to show a gallery of photos from student projects?
-Do you want links that parents can click on?
+Or do you want links that parents can click on?
 Do you want to share updates on a weekly or monthly basis?
-Do you want to create a newsletter that’s friendly for parents with low or no technology access?
+Perhaps you want to create a newsletter that’s friendly for parents with low or no technology access?

 These questions can help lead you in the right direction when choosing a tool for your newsletter.
 Here are three of my favorites:

 - Spark Page: This free app for Adobe lets teachers create a webpage on their browser or iPad.
 It’s a beautiful design tool that’s also delightfully easy to use.
 Teachers can add photos from their device, search for stock images to illustrate an idea, and add plenty of text to their page.
 Spark Page lets you embed YouTube videos and links to other pages so that you can share school stories and online resources with parents.
 When you finish designing the page, you’ll have a link that can be shared with families.

 - WordPress: As a classroom teacher, I used WordPress to share updates with families, and it’s the tool that I still use for my ClassTechTips blog.
 WordPress lets users set up a free website that they can update as frequently as they like.
 This is a good choice for teachers who are looking to post weekly updates instead of a monthly newsletter.
 WordPress is web and mobile friendly, so you can even use your cell phone to post information for families.